A quick guide on In-game known issues and How to deal with them

 - Issue description: A single Fast Move lands when the opponent’s Pokémon uses a Charge Move.

 - Official Arena Stance: Fast Move Leaking has been fixed in version 0.241.0.
-Trainers should be able to consistently start a Fast Move at the same time as a Charge Move.
+Trainers should be able to consistently start a Fast Move at the same time as the opponent’s Charge Move.

-- Sneaked Fast Move energy gain is not slightly delayed after the opponent’s Pokémon Charge Move anymore.
+- Leaked Fast Move energy gain is not slightly delayed after the opponent’s Pokémon Charge Move anymore.

 - Quickly pressing on the Charge Move icon won’t result in a Fast Move being triggered instead (Overtapping).